-Printing a long and large image on multiple pages can be easily achieved by using third-party graphic software such as Adobe Photoshop.
-But for the casual users like us, we don’t call this easy.
-Fortunately in Windows 10 or Windows 11, paint can do the job amazingly.
+Printing a long and large image on multiple pages can be easily achieved by using third-party graphic software, such as Adobe Photoshop.
+However, for casual users like us, we cannot call it easy.
+Fortunately, in Windows 10 or 11, Paint can do the job amazingly.

-Let’s say you have a huge and long image or picture with large resolution, such as a map, a poster, a banner or any large publication, if you print it on just a sheet of A4 paper, you will definitely lose most of the details.
+Let’s say you have a huge and long image or picture with a large resolution, such as a map, a poster, a banner, or any large publication.
+If you print it on just a sheet of A4 paper, you will definitely lose most of the details.

 Here’s a detailed instruction on how to use Paint to print large image onto multiple sheets of papers in Windows 10/11.